Update on Pensioner Benefit Changes

 Looks a bit different when you put things in context, doesn't it....?

-The up-front message is that by withdrawing the universal benefit, using the government's own definition of poverty (i.e. income below 60% of median UK income) it will affect no fewer than 1.6 million pensioners who are actually below the poverty line, with another 0.9 million just above the line, and a further 0.4 million on an income below that required for minimum living standards also losing the payment.
+The up-front message of the assessment report is that by withdrawing the universal benefit, using the government's own definition of poverty (i.e. income below 60% of median UK income) it will affect no fewer than 1.6 million pensioners who are actually below the poverty line, with another 0.9 million just above the line, and a further 0.4 million on an income below that required for minimum living standards also losing the payment.

 A disgraceful state of affairs for any government presiding over a prosperous western economy, let alone one that still ranks at 6th in the world !
 They should be ashamed.....how many more of our seniors will they catapult into poverty by removing more of our age-related benefits this Autumn ?

-Update 15.10.24: Starmer's increasing unpopularity already appears to be adversely affecting his party's prospect.
+Update 28.10.24: Starmer's increasing unpopularity already appears to be adversely affecting his party's prospects.
 As discussed in a previous blog, a useful barometer of a party's standing with the electorate is what happens in local elections.
 Although the bulk of council seats don't come up for re-election until next May, and not all occur in the same year, there is always a continuous 'trickle' of by-elections in the interim, caused by councillors moving, retiring or just simply getting tired of the role.
 There are a number of sites which track this phenomenon - see this link for a good example.
 The cumulative results since May 2024 are quite revealing - Labour have lost a total of 10 seats with the Conservatives picking up 7 of these, with the rest going to the Greens.
 The Lib Dems are also net losers at minus 2.
 While its early days, and this is by its nature a small sample, it may well indicate things to come electorally, in the way that opinion polls are notoriously bad at doing reliably.
 Watch out, Labour, you may have an electoral liability at the helm....

-On a slightly different note, An interesting interview with the Transport Secretary, Louise Haigh surfaced last week.
-The interviewers, one of whom is an ex-New Labour politician himself (and would no doubt have been turning in his grave if he were dead), actually managed to have 'brow-beaten' poor Louise into an admission that she would not sanction means testing of the free buss pass concession while she remained Transport Secretary.
-Profound though this statement might appear to be as a statement of intent, we should be wary of accepting it at face value - particularly since this dear lady has already had one major 'spat' with her lord and master this week over her condemnation of P&O's mass sacking of its employees, and thus her opinions may well not reflect the views of those who actually make the decisions.
-Whether she remains in her job for long enough even to see the budget provisions is also a moot point.....she is obviously conscious that she is on report and may not 'live to tell the tale' for much longer.
-The really interesting question for 'the management', of course, is how many more there are with similar opinions on the back benches....quite a few, I would guess.
-With a total of 420 MPs, this is probably the most potentially uncontrollable back bench assemblage ever - Starmer and the whips will certainly have their work cut out...
+Profound though this statement might appear to be as a notification of intent, and something with which to challenge Reeves and Starmer if they renege on the promise, we should be wary of accepting it at face value - particularly since this dear lady, who unlike her leadership, seems to take her socialist principles seriously, has already had one major 'spat' with her political 'lord and master' this week over her condemnation of P&O's mass sacking of its employees.
+Sadly, her opinions may well not now reflect the views of those who actually make the decisions.
+Whether she remains in her job for long enough even to see the budget provisions is also a moot point.....she is obviously conscious that she is 'on report' and may not live to tell the tale for much longer.
+The really interesting question for 'the management', of course, is how many more MPs there are with similar opinions on the back benches....quite a few, I would guess.
+With a total of 420 of them 'at his command', this is probably the most potentially uncontrollable back bench assemblage ever - Starmer and the whips will certainly have their work cut out...some left leaning dailies suggest that his mammoth 'crew' of MPs are all loyal....this has yet to be proven.

 Comments